 Core tools of intelligent call routing systems perform functions that:

-- Gather and interpreting current and historical caller-specific data and input from the caller.
+- Gather and interpret current and historical caller-specific data and input from the caller

-- Connect a caller with the same agent he/she previously spoke with, to deliver support service continuity.
+- Connect a caller with the same agent they previously spoke with, to deliver support service continuity

 Pros and Cons of Intelligent Call Routing

 Intelligent call routing is at the leading edge of business systems innovations for companies that need to maximize efficiency of high-volume telecommunications.
 Whatever the size and nature of your business, if your communications systems are frequently over-run and you need increased call-handling capacity, ICR technology offers today’s most cost-effective and functionally streamlined solution.

 Of course, as with any approach to business solutions, it’s important to weigh all the considerations in order to make the best decision for your company’s unique needs.
 There can be both pros and cons in migrating to an intelligent call routing system.

 - Calling a call center with ICR significantly increases the likelihood that the caller will be connected with the agent best-suited to help fully accomplish his/her purpose of the call and deliver the best customer experience in the process

 - Intelligent call routing systems substantially reduce wasted payroll time by eliminating the high frequency of cases in which callers are forced to repeat their explanations of their problem to multiple agents before finally being connected to the person who can actually solve their problem

 - Customer experience is greatly improved by reducing the amount of the caller’s valuable time that is wasted being transferred from one department to another and repeating the details of their reason(s) for calling to multiple agents before finally reaching the right person for the kind of help they need

 - Customer service costs are reduced by having an auto-attendant system managing call routing in high volume call centers and other business operating environments